July through August

 How fit do I need to be?

-You need to be able to hike for a full day with around 1000 meters of elevation gain, carrying a full daypack.
+To participate in this guided hiking adventure in Landmannalaugar, you need to be able to hike for a full day with around 1000 meters of elevation gain, carrying a full daypack.
 The volcanic terrain can be challenging and the weather unforgiving.
-That said, if you are looking for adventure and up to the task of a full-day of trekking, you’ll be rewarded immensely.
+That said, if you are looking for adventure and up to the task of a full day of trekking, you’ll be rewarded immensely.

 What is the minimum age requirement?